0chain/0chain/https/README.md

 cd /0chain/https
 ```

-2. Modify docker-compose.yml and replace <your_email>, <your_domain> with your email and domain.
+2. Edit docker-compose.yml and replace <your_email>, <your_domain> with your email and domain.
 Make sure to add route53 A type record for your domain and ip address

 3. Deploy nginx and certbot using the following command